organix/ufork-c/gc.md

 ## GC Algorithm

 Garbage collection is concurrent with allocation and mutation.
-An increment of the garbage collector algortihm runs between each instruction execution cycle.
+An increment of the garbage collector algorithm runs between each instruction execution cycle.
 The overall algorithm is roughly the following:

 1. Swap generations (`GC_GENX` <--> `GC_GENY`)